Scyllaly/hcaptcha/README.md

 # hCaptcha
-Recommended package on the official website of HCaptcha.
+Recommended package on (the official developer guide of HCaptcha)[https://github.com/hCaptcha/hcaptcha-integrations-list#laravel].

 - Purchase a [VPS](https://bwh88.net/aff.php?aff=20075) for developing and building applications